DaniXmir/GlassVr/README.md

 # Requirements
 - xr glasses or a monitors, for you'r eyes ofcourse
-- vr controller or vr tracker(base station aren't needed), to track you'r head
+- vr controller or vr tracker, to track you'r head base stations aren't required, they just the easiest to setup

-for now the only supported method of tracking is by copying a trackers/controller positon and rotation from steamvr to the headset this means you can use anything that steamvr can see, as long as you can disable you'r actual headset, more tracking methods are to come

 # Optinal Hardware
 - 2 additional controllers, one for each hand
 - a way to attach you'r controller/tracker to you head, alignment isn't critical since you can adjust position and rotation offsets later
-- steamvr watchman dongles(for vive, index etc controllres only), while not required, needed if you want to use your controllers wirelessly, one dongle per device
+- steamvr watchman dongles(for vive, index etc controllres only), while not required, are needed if you want to use your controllers wirelessly, one dongle per device

 here is a cool video that explains what are dongles: https://www.youtube.com/watch?v=gmzmNvJFkSc